open-telemetry/oteps/text/0148-sampling-probability.md

 counter:100|c|@0.1
 ```

+Events in the example have with 0.1 inclusion probability have
-Probability 0.1 leads to an adjusted count of 10.
-Assuming the sample
+adjusted count of 10.
+Assuming the sample was selected using an
-was selected using an unbiased algorithm, we can interpret this event
+unbiased algorithm, we can interpret this event as having an expected
-as having an expected value of `100/0.1 = 1000`.
+count of `100/0.1 = 1000`.

-#### Example: Two-pass sampling

-TODO

-#### Example: Combining samples

-TODO

-#### Example: Downsampling
+#### Example: Sample span rate limiter

 TODO